 Wear OS — Google’s smartwatch operating system — is now live in watches from brands like Michael Kors, Tag Heuer, Montblanc, ZTE, Asus, Huawei, Fossil, and Diesel.
 Formerly known as Android Wear, Wear OS has undergone a number of updates and changes since 2017, including new features, more standalone apps, and a better user experience for iPhone users.

 Fashion brands and startups are creating connected bracelets, rings, and necklaces too.
 Rebecca Minkoff collaborated with Case Mate on the leather Lightning Cable Bracelet, which converts into a USB connector to charge and sync an iPhone on the go, making it “just the thing for tech-savvy girls,” according to the website.

 The water-resistant titanium Motiv ring connects to an app to track activity, sleep, and heart rate.
-Measuring 8mm wide and 2.5mm thick, it comes in rose gold or slate gray and is available in seven sizes.
+The watch comes in silver, black, or rose gold, and is available in seven sizes.

 Swarovski worked with Misfit Wearables to create its “activity crystal,” an app-connected jewel for tracking workouts and sleep patterns.
 The crystal can be worn on a necklace or wrist cuff.

 Beyond jewelry, the latest fashion tech innovations embed app-connected hardware right into our clothing.